c0redump3d/LockDownEscaper/README.md

 __A LockDown Browser Bypass__

 ## Notice
+This no longer supports the latest version of LDB as of April 2023.
+This project is now archived and no longer being maintained.

 This application is to be used for educational purposes only.

 I, Carson Kelley, am not responsible for any damages that running this application may cause.